 Your photograph will be uploaded from this website when completing the entry process.
 There is an online form that includes your contact information and information about the piece – title, size, medium, description, etc. Before submitting, please check your entry information for errors.
-After uploading the photograph and submitting the entry information, the online fee will be paid by check sent to the STLWS PO Box or with credit card through the STLWS website shop.
-You will either receive an email stating that your entry was received successfully or one stating that it was not and that you need to submit again.
+After uploading the photograph and submitting the entry information, the online fee will be paid with credit card through the STLWS website shop.
+If your image does not upload, reduce its size and try again.

 As with most things, it is best not to wait until the very last minute to complete a submission.
 When things don’t go correctly this can cause undo stress on both the submitter and the receiver.
 Improper submission may lead to disqualification.

 You may use a camera or smart phone to take your photos.
 It is best to take the photo before the artwork is framed to avoid glare and reflections from the glass.
 However, if the artwork is already framed under glass you can still take a great photo using the tips below or use a scanning app like Google’s PhotoScan.

 - Place painting on an easel or some other stand, making sure there is no glare on the painting.
 An overcast day works well.

 - Set up the camera or smartphone on a tripod or some other make-shift structure so the lens in perpendicular to the painting.
 It is best if there is no light coming from behind the camera – a shaded area is best for the camera.